Algebraic geometry of discrete interventional models: Interventional Staged Tree Models

 Note that Definition~\ref{def: interventional staged tree} does not insist that the tree $\TT_\LL$ is uniform and stratified.
 However, throughout this paper, we will mainly work with interventional staged trees for which this is the case.

 \begin{example} Figure~\ref{fig: interventional staged tree} shows an example of an interventional staged tree $\TT_\A = (E,V)$ where $\A = \{a_\emptyset, a_{\{1,2\}}\}$ and $\LL = \{\ell_1,\ldots,\ell_8\}$.
 The tree $\TT_\A$ is a partitioned tree with splitting level $k^\ast = 1$ since all edges coming before level $k^\ast = 1$ have labels in $\A$ and all edges coming after level $k^\ast = 1$ have labels in $\LL$.
-We can further see that $\TT_\A$ is quasi-staged since, for a fixed node $v\in L_{k^\ast}$, the edges in $\TT_v$ all have distinct labels.
+We can further see that $\TT_\A$ is quasi-staged since, for a fixed node $v\in L_{k^\ast}$, $\TT_v$ is a staged tree.
 Hence, $\TT_\A$ satisfies condition (1) of Definition~\ref{def: interventional staged tree}.
 It can also be directly verified that conditions (2) and (3) are satisfied.
 To see that $\TT_\A$ also satisfies condition (4), notice that the path $\lambda_{u,w}$ between nodes $u$ and $w$ in $\TT_\A$ contains exactly two edge labels whose indices are $\{\emptyset,\{1,2\}\}$.
 Hence, the nodes in $V_\LL$ that are not in either of these sets are $\{3,4,5,6\}$.
 Since we can see that the unique edge pointing into each of these nodes in $\TT_u$ has the same label as the unique edge pointing into the same node in $\TT_w$, and that all other edges have different labels, we conclude that $\TT_\A$ is an interventional staged tree.

 In fact, by replacing the labels $\LL = \{\ell_1,\ldots,\ell_8\}$ with conditional probabilities as in Figure~\ref{fig: interventional staged tree conditional}, we begin to see how an interventional staged tree will parametrize the different interventional distributions in an interventional setting.
-By taking the product along the edges in a root-to-leaf path in $\TT_\A$ in Figure~\ref{fig: interventional staged tree conditional} that ends at a leaf of $\TT_u$, we recover the product
+By taking the product along the edges in a root-to-leaf path in $\TT_\A$ in Figure~\ref{fig: interventional staged tree conditional} that ends at a leaf of $\TT_u$, we recover the product $a_\emptyset f^{(\emptyset)}(x_1 \mid \xx_{\pa_\GG(j)})f^{(\emptyset)}(x_2 \mid \xx_{\pa_\GG(j)})$ On the other hand, by taking such a product along a root-to-leaf path ending at a leaf of $\TT_w$, we recover the product